 These courses should be intellectually engaging and original in content.
 Because these courses are not required, we encourage instructors to make these courses (and their titles) appealing to a general audience of students in order to encourage enrollment.

-In order to be approved for the Chancellor’s Honors Program, a course should
+In order to be approved for by Honors & Scholars, a course should

 - Create an environment of higher-ordered learning (analysis, synthesis, argumentation) and promote independent critical-thinking

 - Require students to actively engage with course material through, for example, discussion, writing, creative expression, research, experiential learning, and/or problem solving

 - As appropriate, develop strong communication skills, both written and oral